connorkauf/simulicore/README.md

 # License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+See [LICENSE](LICENSE) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>